jedisct1/c-partially-blind-rsa-signatures/README.md

     metadata.metadata     = (uint8_t *) "metadata";
     metadata.metadata_len = strlen((const char *) metadata.metadata);

-    // Derive key pair for metadata
+    // Derive a key pair for the metadata
     // The client can derive the public key on its own using `pbrsa_derive_publickey_for_metadata()` PBRSASecretKey dsk;
     PBRSAPublicKey dpk;